 When your baby is sleeping, turn their head so that sometimes they face left and sometimes they face right.

-Tummy time while baby is awake will help protect their head shape and make their arms strong.
+Tummy time, while your baby is awake, will help protect their head shape and make their arms strong.

 - back for sleep